 The association of sleep with an undisciplined mind, laziness, and sexual activity (even involuntary nocturnal emissions).
 Decorum is important in monestaries and during sleep there is no mindfulness to retain decorum.

 Democritus of Abdera, most known for his atomic theory, articulated a theory of dreams that fit with his ideas about naturalism.
 Gods do not produce dreams in his model.
+Plato repeated ideas about divine dreams in his works, and also developed hypothesese that connected dreams to his ideas about vision and psychological explanations about bestial desires.

 Is there a patron saint of sleep?
 As far as we can tell, no formal authority has ever pronounced one.
 St. Dymphna is considered the patron of mental illness and sleepwalking.
-Elijah, the Old Testament prophet slept fpr a long time in a divine sleep and has been proposed as the patron saint of sleep.
+Elijah, the Old Testament prophet slept for a long time in a divine sleep and has been proposed as the patron saint of sleep.
 St Vitus, a Chrisitan martyr in the Roman persecution of the early centuries, is mentioned as pation of, among other things, overlseeping.

 Dreams have long been interpreted as communication from the divine realm.
 This idea seems ubiquitous through human culture.
 Sleep is used as a symbol in the Bible as a sign of God's Providence.
 Humans can sleep because God protects us.
 God Himself does not sleep "Behold, he who keeps Israel will neither slumber nor sleep"- Psalms 121:4